-Hannah takes great pleasure in using her music to support the community, and has performed voluntarily at schools, hospitals and care homes in her local area and beyond.
-Together with soprano Carollyn Eden, Hannah has performed in several Camphill Village Trust communities where the audiences consisted of children and adults with a variety of special needs.
+I have always taken great pleasure in using music to support people and communities, and have performed on a voluntary basis in schools, churches, hospitals and care homes in my local area and beyond.
+I have also performed in several Camphill Village Trust communities where the audiences consisted of children and adults with special needs.

 Looking back, I began thinking about the cello as a possible career at around the age of 15 whilst at Junior Guildhall in London, where I studied cello with Nancy Green and later with Selma Gokcen.
 I continued my music studies at Royal Holloway, University of London, where I emerged with a Masters in Music (specialising in Performance Studies and Ethnomusicology).
 I then spent a year at the Royal College of Music on their post graduate early music programme.